amazon-archives/harmonize-search-analyze/README.md

 The front-end part of the web application (html, JavaScript and css) can be built and packaged so that it can be deployed separately in a different web server.
-The application build environment and dependecies are managed using [npm](https://www.npmjs.com/).
-Here are the steps to build it:
+The application build environment and dependencies are managed using [npm](https://www.npmjs.com/).
+Here are the commands to build it:

 ```shell
 $ cd services/webapp